Shareholders’ Agreement

 While it is primarily intended to ensure the fair and equal treatment of all shareholders, it can also provide safeguards for minority shareholders, for example by including a right to be represented at the company’s board of directors or supermajority requirements.

-Unlike the company’s articles of association which provides the company’s legal backbone and the content of which is limited by law, a shareholders’ agreement is optional and is based on the parties’ consent.
+Unlike the company’s articles of incorporation which provide the company’s legal backbone and the content of which is limited by law, a shareholders’ agreement is optional and is based on the parties’ consent.
 The provisions of the shareholders’ agreement are only binding on its parties and may include rights and obligations that go well beyond the content of the articles of association.
 For instance, the shareholders may not only include what outside parties may become future shareholders but also provide rights of first refusal or pre-emptive rights (including the exercise price) in case shareholders want to exit the company.

 By nature, the shareholders’ agreement serves to govern the relationship between the owners of the company over the long term, and it is therefore critical to consider future developments before making such a commitment.
 In this context, one aspect that is often overlooked is the need to adapt to changing conditions, which can be difficult if certain decisions or amending the agreement require unanimous consent.